yeabwang/buddy/README.md

 # Buddy - AI Coding Assistant

-Buddy is a powerful CLI tool that leverages Groq's LLMs to help you write, explain, and refactor code directly from your terminal.
+Buddy is a CLI tool that leverages Groq's LLMs to help you write, explain, and refactor code directly from your terminal.

 ## Installation